dikortis/LetsTalkETC/Episodes/Episode_6.md

-you know the trading volumes are always massive over there um and they're just they're pretty interested in what's going on with ET cie um pretty much you know since not since I don't know about since the start but pretty early on
+you know the trading volumes are always massive over there um and they're just they're pretty interested in what's going on with ETC pretty much you know since not since I don't know about since the start but pretty early on
 China's been really interested in what's